psaunderualberta/cmput644project/README.md

 # F23 CMPUT 644 Project - Paul Saunders

 ## Creating virtual environment
-To create an environment capable of running all scripts in this repository, use your virtual environment manager of choice to create an environment with Python 3.10.9.
-Other versions of python will likely work, but have not been tested.
-Once this is complete, run `pip install -r ./requirements.txt` to install the appropriate libraries.
-The total size of the virtual environment is approximately 20-25MB.
+To create an environment capable of running all scripts in this repository, use your virtual environment manager of choice to create an environment with Python 3.10.9 or Python 3.9.13.
+Other versions of python 3.7+ will likely work, but have not been tested.
+Once this is complete, run `pip install -r ./requirements.txt` from the project root to install the appropriate libraries.
+Note that the total size of the virtual environment is approximately 20-25MB.

 ## Producing a compatible dataset
 If you only wish to use a small part of the data, then this is already included in the `./shortened_data` directory.
 To create a compatible dataset from the entire original dataset, one must just download the CICIoT2023 dataset from [this](https://www.unb.ca/cic/datasets/iotdataset-2023.html) link and place it into the directory `CICIoT2023/data/original`.
 Once this is complete, run `python combine_dataset.py`.
 This script performs a few manipulations to the data, such as changing column names and converting the original csv files into `parquet` format.
 This enables faster loading of the data, among other benefits.